Oahu vs Maui

 The Iconic Shores of Oahu

 Oahu’s beaches are famous for their variety.
-Waikiki Beach is the gold standard for convenience perfect for a cocktail by the shore.
-If you want something more turquoise and calm Lanikai Beach in Kailua is consistently ranked among the world’s best.+1
+Waikiki Beach is the gold standard for convenience, perfect for a cocktail right by the shore.
+If you want something more turquoise and calm, Lanikai Beach in Kailua consistently ranks among the world’s best.

-For the adventurous couple, a trip to the North Shore during winter (November to February) is a must to see the Banzai Pipeline waves.
-Just remember, these are for watching, not swimming!
-For snorkeling, Hanauma Bay Nature Preserve offers a protected volcanic crater teeming with tropical fish.
+For adventurous couples, the North Shore during winter (November to February) is a must to see the Banzai Pipeline waves.
+Remember, these are for watching, not swimming.
+For snorkeling, Hanauma Bay Nature Preserve offers a protected volcanic crater full of tropical fish.

 The Pristine Coast of Maui

 Maui’s beaches feel more expansive.
 Ka’anapali Beach offers miles of golden sand with the famous Black Rock for cliff diving.
-If you are staying in South Maui, Makena Beach (Big Beach) provides a raw, undeveloped look at Hawaii’s beauty.
+If you are staying in South Maui, Makena Beach (“Big Beach”) gives you a raw, undeveloped look at Hawaii’s natural beauty.

 One unique Maui feature is its variety of sand colors.
-You can visit Waianapanapa State Park to see a stunning black sand beach, or seek out hidden coves along the Kapalua coastal trail.
-Snorkeling at Molokini Crater, a sunken volcanic cinder cone, is a premier Maui ocean activity that is unparalleled on Oahu.
+Visit Waianapanapa State Park for a stunning black sand beach, or seek out hidden coves along the Kapalua coastal trail on a quieter afternoon.
+Snorkeling at Molokini Crater, a sunken volcanic cinder cone, is a premier Maui ocean activity with nothing quite like it on Oahu.

 Romantic Activities: Adventure and Relaxation